-EXCLUSIVE OPERATOR FOR 9-1-1 EMERGENCY ADVANCED LIFE SUPPORT AMBULANCE TRANSPORT SERVICES FOR AN EXCLUSIVE OPERATING AREA (OR AREAS) WITHIN CALAVERAS COUNTY RFP# MVEMS-2019-8
+EXCLUSIVE OPERATOR FOR 9-1-1 EMERGENCY ADVANCED LIFE SUPPORT AMBULANCE TRANSPORT SERVICES FOR AN EXCLUSIVE OPERATING AREA (OR AREAS) WITHIN CALAVERAS COUNTY RFP# MVEMSA-2020-3

-The Mountain-Valley Emergency Medical Services Agency (MVEMSA) on behalf of the Calaveras County Board of Supervisors, invites experienced and qualified organizations to submit proposals to provide 9-1-1 Emergency Advanced Life Support (ALS) Ambulance Transport Services.
-This RFP includes the provision of emergency ambulance services to one or more of three EOAs.
-When combined, the three EOAs include all incorporated and unincorporated areas of the County.
+The Mountain-Valley Emergency Medical Services Agency (MVEMSA) on behalf of the Calaveras County Board of Supervisors, invites experienced and qualified organizations to submit proposals to provide 9-1-1 Emergency Advanced Life Support (ALS) Ambulance Transport Services for the North and South EOAs within Calaveras County.

 MVEMSA is designated by the Calaveras County Board of Supervisors, pursuant to California Health and Safety Code, Section 1797.200, as the County's Local EMS Agency by virtue of the County's membership in the Agency's Joint Powers Authority.
 The successful Proposer(s) will be granted a contract for exclusive market rights for 9-1-1 emergency ALS ambulance transport services for an initial period of five years.
-The start date for the service will be July 1, 2020 at 00:01 AM, Pacific Time.
+The start date for the service will be April 1, 2021 at 08:00 AM, Pacific Time.

-MVEMSA and Calaveras County EMS system stakeholders are looking for a 911 emergency ALS ambulance transport partner to join their system and bring innovative solutions to enhance Urban, Suburban and Rural emergency medical systems focused on providing the highest quality patient care.
+MVEMSA and Calaveras County EMS system stakeholders are looking for a 911 emergency ALS ambulance transport partner to join their system and bring innovative solutions to all areas within the North and South EOAs focused on providing the highest quality patient care.